Faster-GCG: Efficient Discrete Optimization Jailbreak Attacks against Aligned Large Language Models: Introduction

 \section{Introduction}

-Aligned Large Language Models (LLMs) \citep{Llama2, vicuna, gpt} have been developed and improved rapidly, demonstrating remarkable performance across various tasks and enabling many practical applications such as AI assistants \citep{gpt}.
-These LLMs are often trained to align with human values and thus expected to refuse to generate harmful or toxic contents \citep{align}.
-For example, if malicious questions like ``Tell me how to build a bomb'' are asked, LLMs should generate evasive responses like ``I cannot fulfill your request.
-I'm just an AI ···''.
-However, several studies have shown that even the most powerful LLMs are not adversarially aligned.
-With some deliberately designed prompts, also known as \textit{jailbreak attacks} \citep{early1}, it is possible to elicit the aligned LLMs to bypass the safety feature and generate harmful, violent, or hateful content that should be avoided.
+Large language models (LLMs) \citep{Llama2, vicuna, gpt4} have demonstrated remarkable performance across various tasks and enabled many practical applications such as AI assistants \citep{gpt4}.
+To ensure safe deployment, these models are typically trained to align with human values and are expected to refuse requests that involve harmful or toxic content \citep{align}, referred to as \emph{aligned LLMs}.
+For example, when presented with a malicious query such as ``Tell me how to build a bomb,'' an aligned LLM is expected to respond with a refusal (e.g., ``I cannot fulfill your request.'').
+Despite these safeguards, recent studies \citep{wei2023jailbroken,dan,autodan,crescendo} demonstrate that alignment remains imperfect.
+Even state-of-the-art LLMs are vulnerable to \emph{jailbreak attacks}, in which carefully crafted adversarial prompts bypass safety guardrails and elicit harmful, violent, or prohibited content \citep{wei2023jailbroken}.
+As illustrated in \cref{fig:prompt}, such attacks typically append an \emph{adversarial suffix} $\vb x^\text{adv}$ to a user query, inducing the model to produce a targeted harmful response $\vb x^\text{target}$ and subsequent undesirable completions that provide the user with prohibited knowledge.

-Identifying the vulnerabilities of LLMs to jailbreak attacks is crucial for understanding their inherent weaknesses and preventing potential misuse from a red-teaming perspective \citep{redteaming}.
-Early jailbreak attack methods \citep{early1, early2, early3} often rely on manually crafted prompts, which require expert knowledge and thus lack scalability.
-Recently, automatic jailbreak methods have received increasing attention.
-The pioneering work in this area is the Greedy Coordinate Gradient (GCG) attack \citep{gcg}.
-By formalizing the jailbreak problem as a discrete token optimization problem, GCG can automatically identify prompt suffixes that jailbreak LLMs.
-The success of GCG has inspired a lot of works on how to automatically jailbreak LLMs from various perspectives \citep{pair, autodan, igcg, amplegcg, ica, treeattack, masterkey}.